Open to the Public

 There is a quiet grandeur about Calverton Ponds.
 This 350-acre oak-pine forest contains coastal plain ponds, which represent one of the rarest wetland types in North America.
 After the turn of the 20th century, Calverton Ponds were altered to create commercial cranberry bogs, which were in operation for over 50 years.

-Calverton Ponds hosts more than 30 rare plants, several rare amphibians and fish and a number of rare damselflies, butterflies and moths.
+Calverton Ponds hosts 26 rare plants, several rare amphibians and fish and a number of rare damselflies, butterflies and moths.
 This preserve is a jewel for anyone who appreciates a quiet hike amidst one of the world’s rarest and most unique natural communities.

 Take a tour of the Calverton Ponds Preserve.